HomeBlog Home

 4. Installation of a second story without reinforcing the original footings

-5. Natural occurrences like earthquakes, sinkholes, or landslides.
+5. Natural events such as earthquakes, sinkholes, or landslides.

-In a perfect world, the seller will have done their best to uncover any foundation issues before listing their home, as not doing so could result in costly negotiations.
+In a perfect world, the seller would have done their best to uncover any foundation issues before listing their home, as failing to do so could result in costly negotiations.
 However, some sellers will wait to see what the market will offer for their home and not worry about fixing an issue that could cost them thousands of dollars.

 Therefore, thoroughly inspecting your foundation is a good idea when buying a house.